mysterious-coding/base_entranced/README.md

 * Bugfix for healing NPCs/vehicles in siege.
 * Bugfix for invisible/super-bugged shield because someone bodyblocked your placement.
 * Bugfix for teamnodmg for NPCs.
-* Bugfix for mindtricking when no enemies are around.
 * Golan alternate fire properly uses "was shrapnelled by" now.
 * Trip mine alternate fire properly uses "was mined by" now.
 * Bugfix for mines doing less splash damage when killed by player in slot 0.